Fatema Al Harbi

 Fatema Al Harbi (فاطمة الحربي; born 1991 or 1992) is a Bahraini author, peace activist, former civil servant, and the Director of Gulf Affairs at the UAE-based Israeli-founded organization Sharaka, and CEO of the organization's Bahrain branch.
 She is also a One Young World/European Commission peace ambassador.

 Early life and education

 Al Harbi is from Riffa, Bahrain.
 In 2008, Al Harbi, then 17 years, took part in the Olympic Youth Camp in conjunction with the 2008 Summer Olympics, representing the kingdom in Bahrain.
 The camp was an educational and cultural exchange program under the Olympic flag for young people aged 16 to 18.

-Al Harbi studied management and political & government studies at Griffith University in Australia; she later earned an MBA in International Management at SBS Swiss Business School in Switzerland, and studied for her second masters degree in human resources at Applied Science University in Bahrain.
+Al Harbi studied management and political & government studies at Griffith University in Australia; she later earned an MBA in International Management at SBS Swiss Business School in Switzerland, and studied for her second master's degree in human resources at Applied Science University in Bahrain.